 Free Advice about your Project

-Talk to the experts about your project and learn from their years of experience at Build It Live South East, taking place on 5th and 6th February 2022.
+Talk to the experts about your project and learn from their years of experience at Build It Live Bicester, taking place on 11th and 12th June 2022.

 Watch live presentations on a variety of self build and renovation topics, meet insurance and warranty providers and get your specific questions answered.